jwboelens/hugo/content/about/index.md

 Hi, I’m Jan-Willem and have a cat named Bob.
 I have no need for a website, but here we are.

-During the day I work at Sunrise Medical, where I build stuff for the web, among other cool things.
+I work at Sunrise Medical, where I build stuff for the web, among other cool things.
-At night, I dream about pizza and space.

 ### This website